turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_applications_with_minitest_or_rspec.md

 ```

-to run the test sweet use the rake command:
+to run the test suite use the rake command:
 `rake test`

 __Check for Understanding:__